Top 10 Benefits of Learning a Foreign Language

 6 Working internationally

-Learning a language makes it more easier to apply to international jobs.
-That includes teaching your native language such as English in a foreign country.
-This can be very helpful to those who live in disadvantageous countries.
-Not only you can earn a worthy salary, but you'll polish both your native and foreign language skills this way.
+Learning a language makes it easier to apply for international jobs, including teaching your native language, such as English, in a foreign country.
+This can be very helpful for those in disadvantaged countries.
+You can earn a worthy salary while polishing both your native and foreign language skills.

 7 Makes traveling easier

-I've heard so many stories of people having trouble when crossing borders or just for basic things during travel.
+I've heard so many stories of people having trouble when crossing borders or just with basic things during travel.

 8 Improves your native language